Moving and exporting livestock

 Every NT property where livestock are kept must have a property identification code (PIC).
 Read more about PICs and how to get one.

-For more information on the movement of livestock from interstate to NT please contact a livestock biosecurity officer or the principal livestock regulatory officer at Animal Biosecurity on (08) 8999 2031.
+For more information on the movement of livestock from interstate to NT, contact a livestock biosecurity officer or the principal livestock regulatory officer at livestock biosecurity on 08 8973 9703.